-BiographyDr Pat Naldi is an artist and Lecturer in MA Photography at Central Saint Martins.
+BiographyDr Pat Naldi is an artist and Lecturer in MA Contemporary Photography; Practices and Philosophies at Central Saint Martins.
 She holds a PhD from Central Saint Martins, an MA in Fine Art from Newcastle Polytechnic and a BA (Hons) Fine Art from Maidstone College of Art & Design.

 Her practice engages with the (art) practice of site-specificity as contexts for and as research, and is manifested through video, live events, installation, publications, photography, website projects, television and radio broadcasts, and writing.
 Naldi’s projects are exhibited internationally such as in Tate Britain; ZKM Center for Art & Media, Karlsruhe; International Rome Film Festival; NGBK Berlin; Performance Space, Sydney; International Adelaide Festival; and Kate MacGarry, London.
-She has been awarded the ACE Helen Chadwick Senior Research Fellowship at the British School at Rome, and the Ruskin School of Art, and residencies at the Yorkshire Sculpture Park, the Banff Center, Canada, and ACME London.
+She has been awarded the ACE Helen Chadwick Senior Research Fellowship at the British School at Rome, and the Ruskin School of Art, and residencies at the Yorkshire Sculpture Park, the Banff Center, Canada, ACME London, and Allenheads Contemporary Arts.